Automation Toolkit Getting Started

 As shown in the Screenshot above, the {Full File Path} variable is converted into the corresponding file path.

-If variable names are still visible in the parameters box, it means the variable does not exist or is mistyped.
-Variable names are case-sensitive.
+If variable names are still visible in the Info box, it means the variable does not exist, or the wrong brackets have been used.

 Updating the variables

-Now, let’s change the variable values.
+Now, let’s change the variable values and re-run the recipe

 1. Change the cell values in the automation recipe as follows:

-• H14:South
+• H13:South

-• H15:31/08/2023 (or your local date format)
+• H14:31/08/2023 REMEMBER: Use your local date format

 2. Click the Run button